 A native tree of the eastern and Midwestern US, the River Birch is also known as the Black Birch.
 The Heritage cultivar was discovered in a St. Louis, Missouri suburb and introduced by Earl Cully a well known Plantsman from Illinois.
 The ‘Heritage’ grows 40’ tall and 40’ wide.

 The River Birch functions as an ecologically valuable species because of its flood-resilience and ability to mitigate impacts of acid mine drainage.
 The bark of the River Birch can also be considered a survival food.
-An ornamental tree, the HERITAGE cultivar is very similar to the DURA-HEAT cultivar in that it is a lighter colored tree that is resistant to the Bronze Birch Borer beetle species.
+An ornamental tree, the Cully cultivar is very similar to the Dura-Heat cultivar in that it is a lighter colored tree that is resistant to the Bronze Birch Borer beetle species.